Binoyde12/My_Portfolio/README.md

 ```

 ## Deployment
-This project is deployed on Vercel.
+This project is deployed on Github pages.
 For manual deployment:
 - Push code to GitHub
-- Connect GitHub repository to Vercel
 - Deploy automatically from the main branch

 ## Contributing